 Table of contents:

-What Does Step 2 of AA Mean?
+Step 2 prayer of AA

 Step 2 of the 12 steps of Alcoholics Anonymous (AA) follows directly from step 1, where the addict accepts that they are powerless in the face of their dependence on alcohol.
 The second step prayer is;

 “We came to be aware that a Power greater than ourselves could restore us to sanity.”